yosunlu/taiwan-says/README.md

 Basic CRUD operations.
 The base URL is [`https://taiwan-says-server.onrender.com`]

 **Deployment**
-- I deployed mongoDB with Render webservices, which is really easy to use.
-Highly reccommended
+I deployed mongoDB with Render webservices, which is really easy to use.
+Highly reccommended.